jonnonz1/nz-statute-book/acts/public/2003/television-new-zealand-act-2003.md

 This Act comes into force on the day after the date on which it receives the Royal assent.

 ### 3 Purpose of Act
-The purpose of this Act is to-
+The purpose of this Act is to—
   (a) provide for the existing State enterprise Television New Zealand Limited to be split into a Crown entity conducting a television business and a State enterprise conducting a transmission business; and
   (b) ensure that the Crown entity responsible for the television business gives effect to its Charter while maintaining its commercial performance; and
   (c) provide for the governance of the Crown entity, including reporting requirements and the role of shareholding Ministers in addition to the provisions contained in the Crown Entities Act 2004.

 ### 4 Interpretation
-In this Act, unless the context otherwise requires,-
+In this Act, unless the context otherwise requires,—
-  - **Crown entity**
-  - **equal employment opportunities programme**
   - **GAAP** means generally accepted accounting practice (as defined in section 136 of the Crown Entities Act 2004)
-  - **good employer**
   - **shareholding Ministers** has the same meaning as in section 10 of the Crown Entities Act 2004.
-  - **State enterprise** means an organisation that is named in the First Schedule of the State-Owned Enterprises Act 1986; and includes a subsidiary of such an organisation
+  - **State enterprise** means an organisation that is named in Schedule 1 of the State-Owned Enterprises Act 1986; and includes a subsidiary of such an organisation
+  - **subsidiary** means a company within the meaning of section 5 of the Companies Act 1993
   - **THL** means the company Kordia Group Limited (formerly known as Transmission Holdings Limited)
   - **TVNZ** means the company Television New Zealand Limited.